nest-cloud/nestcloud/packages/boot/README.md

 ## Usage

-There are two ways to get configurations,
+There are two ways to get your config data,

  1. Inject Boot instance: